HelixNetwork/pendulum/README.md

     java -jar target/pendulum-<VERSION>.jar -p 8085

-### Launch Nominee node
+### Launch Validator node
-Launching a node as a nominee first requires to generate a 64 character hex string, that is used as a seed for key generation.
-You will find the public key in the last line of the `nominee.key` file contained in the resources directory.
-If you wish to act as a nominee, please send a request to dt@hlx.ai containing your public key.
+Launching a node as a validator first requires to generate a 64 character hex string, that is used as a seed for key generation.
+You will find the public key in the last line of the `validator.key` file contained in the resources directory.
+If you wish to act as a validator, please send a request to dt@hlx.ai containing your public key.

-    java -jar target/pendulum-<VERSION>.jar -p 8085 --nominee <pathToNomineeSeed>
+    java -jar target/pendulum-<VERSION>.jar -p 8085 --validator <pathToValidatorSeed>

 ### Nginx cluster sample config